 The course presents an efficient and systematic formulation of equations of motion for complex 3D dynamic systems in an innovative, easily assimilated format.
 It is intended for advanced graduate research and professional work.
 The advantage of this approach is that classic mistakes are avoided while the equations of motion for complex multibody dynamic systems are derived.
 The benefits for you are:

 - Improving your skills of modeling and deriving the equations of motion for complex 3D dynamic systems.

 - Setting up simulations to represent the motion of complex dynamic systems.

-This makes this an ideal course for anyone who is working in simulation environments, robotics, aerospace, mechatronics, mechanical and biomedical applications.
-The course suits aerospace, mechanical and civil engineers, researchers or students for whom understanding theory of analytical mechanics and applying it (using MATLAB, Mathematica, Maple or any other programming language) will contribute to their work tasks or level of expertise.
+This is an ideal course for anyone who is working in simulation environments, robotics, aerospace, mechatronics, mechanical and biomedical applications.
+It will benefit aerospace, mechanical and civil engineers, researchers or students for whom understanding the theory of analytical mechanics and applying it (using MATLAB, Mathematica, Maple or any other programming language) will contribute to their work tasks or level of expertise.

 "Nothing is particularly hard if you divide it into small jobs" (Henry Ford)

 Rather like solving a tough mystery, this course is a "Howdunit" - tracking down and applying the equations of motion for complex dynamic systems.
 The course presents mechanics in a matrix from relation so that you can derive systematically in a short timeframe the equations of motion of complex systems.